forwardemail/forwardemail.net/ansible/docs/MONITORING.md

 `MSMTP_RCPTS` is accepted only as a deprecated recipient fallback.
 No SMTP username, password, relay host, or application database is used.
 Complete the envelope-sender and HELO SPF prerequisites in the main [Ansible guide](../README.md#alert-transport-and-dns-prerequisites) before running `security.yml`; deployment fails closed when either identity does not return SPF pass.
 The configured HELO must also match the FQDN gathered from that host, which prevents a MongoDB or Redis inventory value from being assigned to the other server.

 Optional [Twilio](https://github.com/twilio) SMS is restricted to the fleet-wide [systemd](https://github.com/systemd/systemd) `OnFailure` wrapper, `/usr/local/bin/send-failure-notification.sh`.
 A failed unit still emails through the shared sender, then independently sends a text containing the unit result and bounded recent journal context.
-Successfully queued resource, SSH, sudo, USB, package, certificate, PM2-health, SQLite-health, SnappyMail-health, and open-port findings remain email-only.
+Successfully queued resource, SSH, sudo, USB, package, certificate, PM2-health, SQLite-health, and open-port findings remain email-only.
 If a monitor cannot queue a required email or commit its cursor/cooldown state, it fails instead of discarding the finding; that execution failure is then eligible for the systemd email-plus-optional-SMS path.
 Set all four of `TWILIO_ACCOUNT_SID`, `TWILIO_AUTH_TOKEN`, `TWILIO_FROM_NUMBER`, and `TWILIO_TO_NUMBER` to enable failure texts; leave all four unset for email-only operation.

 ### Whitelists